"Neo-Organicism" and the "Play-Style-Dream" Triangle

 In Gadamer’s philosophy, play occupies the position of ‘Being’.
-Gadamer writes: “In being presented in play, what is emerges.”
+Gadamer writes: “In being presented in play, what is, emerges.”
+This is Gadamer's emergentism.
 Play emerges organically and that is precisely what it has in common with dreams.
 Both play and dreams merely “happen,” they are not constructed ('construction' being the contrary of organic evolution).
 "Dream" is therefore the most important concept in my research on film, and I approach it via various philosophical models, among which is also Wittgenstein's dream as a sphere able to express the unsayable that needs to remain silent.
 Like play, dream reaches beyond ordinary language.

 The play needs a place within which it can emerge and this place is Being, too.
 A corresponding understanding of space is therefore essential for my writings on architecture, urbanism, and the philosophy of space.
 I analyze "the place of the dream" or "the place as a played phenomenon" that evolves organically.

-My philosophy is thus determined by an organic “play-style-dream” triangle, which I use as a theoretical foundation in my works on aesthetics (organic space, organic style, organic architecture, organic film, etc.), intercultural communication, virtual reality, and politics.
-In principle, the analysis revolves around six questions addressing an organic form of Being, which I presented in 2000 in my habilitation file:
+My philosophy is determined by an organic “play-style-dream” triangle, which I use as a theoretical foundation in my works on aesthetics (organic space, organic style, organic architecture, organic film, etc.), intercultural communication, virtual reality, and politics.
+I also use it most recently in my philosophy of religion ("is religion a game?").
+In principle, the analysis revolves around six questions addressing an organic form of Being, which I presented already in 2000 in my habilitation file: